dodaromike/msgraph-training-teamsapp-dotnet/README.md

 You should also have a Microsoft work or school account in a Microsoft 365 tenant that has [enabled custom Teams app sideloading](/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
 If you don't have a Microsoft work or school account, or your organization has not enabled custom Teams app sideloading, you can [sign up for the Microsoft 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 developer subscription.

+### Run ngrok

+Microsoft Teams does not support local hosting for apps.
+The server hosting your app must be available from the cloud using HTTPS endpoints.
+For debugging locally, you can use ngrok to create a public URL for your locally-hosted project.

+1. Open your CLI and run the following command to start ngrok.

+    ```Shell
+    ngrok http 5000
+    ```

+1. Once ngrok starts, copy the HTTPS Forwarding URL.
+It should look like `https://50153897dd4d.ngrok.io`.
+You'll need this value to .

+> [!IMPORTANT]
+> If you are using the free version of ngrok, the forwarding URL changes every time you restart ngrok.
+It's recommended that you leave ngrok running until you complete this tutorial to keep the same URL.
+If you have to restart ngrok, you'll need to update your URL everywhere that it is used and reinstall the app in Microsoft Teams.

 ## Register the app

 In this exercise, you will create a new Azure AD web application registration using the Azure Active Directory admin center.